 We review your application based on two competitive assessments of your academic preparedness for the degrees you have applied to.

 Your UBC admission average is calculated on the courses required for the UBC degree you’re applying to.
 Which courses we use to calculate this average depends on:

 - where you go to school (your home province or country); and

 - which UBC degree and campus you are applying to.

 UBC uses Grade 12 (or senior-level) course grades to calculate your admission average.
 However, we know that you would prefer to receive your UBC decision in March or April, when all your Grade 12 (or senior-level) course grades may not be available yet.
 UBC will sometimes use Grade 11 (or junior-level) course grades as substitutes in order to give you your decision in a timely manner.

 While we do calculate an admission average, we don’t always weigh your courses equally.
 Sometimes we need to ensure that you have high grades in certain critical courses.
 For example, the Faculty of Science requires students to be strong in Math and English, so you may not be admitted with low Math and English grades regardless of how high your overall average is.

 2. Your Personal Profile

 We review your answers on the Personal Profile.
-Personal Profiles are assessed to determine your academic readiness for the programs you have applied to, and are scored by trained UBC readers.
+Personal Profiles are assessed to determine your academic readiness for the degrees you have applied to, and are scored by trained UBC readers.

-Additionally, some programs will require a supplemental application, portfolio, or audition.
+Additionally, some degrees will require a supplemental application, portfolio, or audition.